 Community Infrastructure Levy (CIL)

 The Community Infrastructure Levy is a levy that local authorities can choose to charge on new development in their area, with the funds raised being used to fund a wide range of infrastructure.
-Basingstoke and Deane Borough Council is proposing to introduce CIL and more information can be found by visiting our webpage on Community Infrastructure Levy.
+Basingstoke and Deane Borough Council is proposing to introduce CIL and more information can be found by visiting our Community Infrastructure Levy webpage.